 Here is my little cake that I made with the left over batter & frosting:

-Here is a past-photo of when I turned this recipe into a layered carrot cake:
+Here is a past-photo of when I turned this recipe into a layered carrot cake (if you do, I bake this in 2 9inch cake pans for 45 to 50 minutes… check with toothpick):

 I hope you enjoy these sweet, slightly spiced, and moist carrot cake cupcake recipe.
 It is a great recipe any time of the year (since it is Easter you can then decorate or top your cupcakes with cute candies, or chocolate mini-eggs to keep the Easter theme alive)!